 6. Conduct interviews

-Remember to forward all records to the Administrator for the HR Requisition file (materials include evaluations on candidates, notes on employment selection, etc).
+Remember to forward all records to the HR Specialist or Administrator for the HR Requisition file (materials include evaluations on candidates, notes on employment selection, etc).
 These records must be maintained for three years after completing the hiring process or the end of employment for the new hire.

 7. Check references